Cray-HPE/docs-csm/operations/node_management/Verify_Node_Removal.md

     Class = "River"
     ```

-3. If a River node will not be replaced, update the SLS input file to omit it.
+3. If a River node will not be replaced, update SLS to omit it.